garfix/richard/docs/2026-remarks.md

+## 2026-01-17

+I implemented unification (for example: `Atoms = lost(A)`), to make it easier to work with atom type variables.

+---

+It occurred to me that the SemanticComposer produces multiple versions of semantic representations, and that so far, only the last production is used by the rest of the system.
+However, the last production is mainly interesting for querying.
+It contains scoped constructs that are great for querying, but not so good for sentence analysis, such as I need for the PlanAnalyzer.
+Therefore it would be good to keep producing different versions of semantics, but to expose all of them for further processing.

 ## 2026-01-06

 I'm starting the implementation of PAM with the example from chapter 14.
 First step: implement FIND-OUT-REQ: based on the sentence "John was lost", the system deducts that John will want to find out where he is.
 That is: a goal deduction rule.